vaishcodescape/The-Great-Devourer/README.md

-The-Great-Devourer is a fun snake game 🐍 made in pure C++ this project was a part of our Data Structure Lab Course IT-206 in 2nd Semester This is the code for a simple "Snake Game" called "The Great Devourer" written in C++.
+The-Great-Devourer is a fun snake game 🐍 made in pure C++ this project was a part of our Data Structure Lab Course IT-206 in 2nd Semester

+This is the repository for a simple "Snake Game" called "The Great Devourer" written in C++.
 Here’s an explanation of the various parts of the code:

 1. Includes and Libraries
 #include <iostream>, #include <cstdlib>, #include <ctime>, #include <thread>, and #include <chrono>: These libraries provide functionalities for input/output, random number generation, time manipulation, and thread control (for controlling game speed).